 Among the brightest products created as per a human-centered design approach, it is possible to highlight the following cases:

 A unique first-ever augmented reality tattoo App is a bright product aimed to show what a tattoo would look like on a body.
 Thanks to Artkai, it is now a polished UX/UI product designed by people with the user in mind.
 The InkHunter project was a real breakthrough and got invested by Y-Combinator.
 It hit 13 million downloads, and Apple awarded it as an App of the Year.

 ProCredit Bank is one of the largest Digital Banking Ecosystems that are represented and used in 13 countries.
 With the user in mind, Artkai has helped to improve the core banking system and adjust a range of devices & operating systems.
-Keeping the designed ecosystem in mind, we continuously apply a human-centered design approach on other products, to test & develop consistent design systems.
+Keeping the designed ecosystem in mind, we continuously apply a human-centered design approach to other products, to test & develop consistent design systems.

 Nowadays, Cordic is a leading fleet management SaaS provider for UK taxis.
 As competition pushed on similar services, big market players like Uber were improving.
 So, the client wanted an App to be redesigned for passengers, and separately - for the drivers.
 We needed to adjust UX to the newer standards and exceed competitors in detail.
 Due to close collaboration with both passengers & drivers, we’ve created a simple, highly functioning, and flexible solution, adding up to Cordic’s capacity to stand fierce competition, match market trends and satisfy both riders as well as passengers.